 If everything looks consistent and the case headstamps are uniform and match the brand on the box, the ammo is probably factory loaded.
 Furthermore, if the cartridges lack scratches, or other signs they have been loaded, fired or all of the above, that also suggests factory ammo.

 In shotgun shells, do the shells all share the same color and print on the sides?
 Is the brass base of the shells uniform in height?
 Do the shells all appear to be factory crimped?
 If so, that points to factory ammo.
-Watch for any shells that look like they’ve been already fired and then reloaded (and recrimped) like the shell on the left above.
+Watch for any shells that look like they’ve already been fired and then reloaded (and re-crimped) like the shell on the left above.

 I mentioned American-made ammo above.
 Old foreign ammo will also shoot in modern firearms of the appropriate caliber.
 However, some old foreign ammo may prove corrosive to some degree.
 For those who clean their gun before the sun sets, no problem.
-For those like me, you may find a light patina of rust on your barrel two weeks later.
+For others, like me, you may find a light patina of rust on your barrel two weeks later.
 Lesson learned.

-Storing your ammo.
+Storing your ammo

-And for those who have more than a few rounds, ammunition cans make great organizers as well.
+For those who have more than a few rounds, ammunition cans make great organizers as well.
 Ideally, keep your ammo cans stored in a cool, dry place.